My Top 10 First-Hand Tips for International Travel

 I have a European Travel Essentials blog post with more information and links to my favorite plugs.
 It also includes my favorite travel wallet for our travel documents.
 We always use it when we travel abroad!

-Likewise, the voltage is often different when traveling internationally, requiring a voltage converter for things such as hair straighteners and blow dryers.
+Likewise, the voltage can vary internationally, requiring a voltage converter for devices such as hair straighteners and blow dryers.
 I have those details in the above post as well!

 I don’t see people mention this often, but it’s one of my favorite little hacks.
 Before a trip, we always order foreign currency online through our bank, Bank of America.
 It is delivered quickly and safely to our home, and we get the best exchange rate.
 This is always at the top of my list of things to do before traveling overseas.

 Refrain from using currency exchange places in the airport or popular tourist areas.
 They often have the worst exchange rates and extra fees.
-We always like to use ATMs at actual banks; however, that can be challenging.
+We always prefer using ATMs at actual banks; however, that can be challenging.
 In Playa del Carmen, we specifically looked up a safe bank to use our ATM card, and they had a 20% service fee.

 Also, not all international ATMs are easy to translate.
 In Brazil, we could not find a single ATM that we could use because there was no option for English.
 I had forgotten to order my foreign currency for that trip, and we ended up cashless the entire time!

 The good news is that credit cards and Apple Pay are the standard and preferred in most places outside the US.
-Most servers, shopowners or vendors have handheld credit card processing devices that make it easy to touch to pay.
+Most servers, shopowners, or vendors have handheld credit card processing devices that make it easy to tap to pay.
 Make sure you know which of your credit cards don’t charge foreign transaction fees and use those.

 I like having cash on hand for tips or when the kids go downstairs for an ice cream.
-I never order too much, but I like to have a value of around $150 USD per week on hand.
+I never order too much, but I like to keep around $150 USD per week on hand.
+This is helpful if you are leaving a small tip for a tour guide!

 a girl at Bath Abbey and the Museum at the ancient roman baths in the United Kingdom